 What can users do about it?

-Users can prevent their accounts being taken over by:
+Users can reduce the risk of their accounts being taken over by:

-- Using a password manager to easily use strong, and different passwords on different sites.
+- Using a password manager to use strong, different passwords on different sites.

-- Check their commonly used emails on have I been pwned and if listed make sure that the exploited passwords are updated.
+- Checking their commonly used emails on have I been pwned and, if listed, making sure the exposed passwords are updated.

-- Make sure MFA (Multi Factor Authentication) is enabled if available on a website.
+- Making sure MFA (Multi Factor Authentication) is enabled if available on a website.

 What can websites do about it?

-- Providing MFA options on log in forms to make it more difficult.
+- Providing MFA options on log in forms to make account takeover more difficult.

 - Checking logins against Have I been Pwned to alert users that their account might be compromised.